3dreamengine/3DreamEngine/docu/shaders.md

 # Shaders
-Every material or subObject can have a pixel shader, vertex shader and world shader.
+Every material or mesh can have a pixel shader, vertex shader and world shader.
 A pixel shader handles materials related stuff, a vertex shader the vertex position and the world shader combines everything and outputs to the screen.

+Usually, the world shader is set globally and not per mesh or material.

+Every shader can extend both the pixel and the vertex shader, with some limitations.

 ## create shader